 It all began with a search for Garnacha, hunting up and down the Ebro valley looking for a rough diamond.
 Quality.
 Flavour.
 Value.
 And above all, people.

-A short introduction video about our wine
+A short introductory video about Campos de Luz

 Campos de Luz, the Place

 The River Ebro is the major river in the north-east of Spain and the largest river in Spain to run into the Mediterranean.
 Along its length there are many wine growing regions, many of them growing Garnacha, starting with the region of Rioja, below the city of Logroño.
 From there it flows through the lower part of Navarra and then on past Campo de Borja, Calatayud and Cariñena… way on down towards the Priorat (just 4km at the nearest point), Tarragona and to the sea.

 Garnacha is a perfectly adapted grape variety for the mild but dry Mediterranean climate.
 Older vines give greater intensity, as do the lower yields.

 Traditionally grown as a bush vine, many of the plantations have now become trellised too.
 The grapes are picked in the month of September into early October and then fermented in a modern, functional winery built in 2003, right on the plain in the centre of the vineyards, ensuring a quick transition from plant to tank.

 Most of the wine we make as Campos de Luz is without oak ageing, focussing on the fresh, intense fruity flavours of the Garnacha grape variety.